 Our Christ Church is Named

-Many of the men who worked in the Yard were Irish and Roman Catholic, and there were families of other Protestant persuasions living in the neighborhoods around the mill that came to be known as DuPont’s—Rising Sun, Henry Clay, and Squirrel Run.
+Many of the men who worked in the Yard were Irish and Roman Catholic, and there were families of other Protestant persuasions living in the neighborhoods around the mill.
 Not all of them were interested in becoming Episcopalians.
-Writes Silliman: "Gradually, as the years went by, each faith withdrew with the founding of its own parish.
 The Roman Catholics started their Mission at St. Joseph's-on-the-Brandywine in 1841, and in 1847 the Methodists transferred to the new Mt.
 Salem Church near Rising Sun Lane.
-Still later, the Presbyterians moved to Green Hill near the Wilmington Country Club, just off the Kennett Pike."
+Still later, the Presbyterians moved to Green Hill near the Wilmington Country Club, just off the Kennett Pike.
 There ensued a kind of tug of war between "high church" and "low church" factions for the affections of the Episcopalians who had begun to congregate around Madam Bauduy's little school.
 Certain high-church residents of the area, distressed at Brinckle's low-church leanings, encouraged the rector of Trinity to become increasingly active in and around the DuPont's neighborhood.
 Other members of the family, led by Admiral (then Captain) Samuel F. du Pont, countered by encouraging Brinckle to start a new church that would be more evangelical in its orientation (and thus less high-church) than Trinity.
 When it was organized in May of 1851, its low-church founders called it Christ Church, according to Silliman, to avoid a saint's name.